-- Emphasize academics.
 A vast majority of young athletes must one day hang up their jerseys and find a new passion or career path.
 Only a handful of elite athletes play at the collegiate level, and even fewer go on to play professionally.
 With this in mind, don’t treat education as a backup plan.
 Instead, emphasize academics throughout your child’s sporting experience to create a solid foundation they can build a future on.
 The other good news is that sports help kids succeed in the classroom as well as the playing field or court.

-- Make sure your kid wants to play.
 Feel free to immerse your child in sports from a young age.
 Playing on a team keeps kids active, helps them make friends, and teaches life lessons that can be learned nowhere else.
 But if your child isn’t enjoying the experience, give them the freedom to try a new sport next season or even switch their focus to something else.
 See more about what to do when your child wants to quit playing youth sports.

-- Find the right youth sports program.
-To help you decide where to sign up your child for youth sports, consider the organization’s values.
+To help you decide where to sign up your child for youth sports, consider the organization’s sportsmanship values.
 Choose a league that provides equal playing time, promotes healthy competition, and prioritizes athlete safety—not one that values winning at all costs.